Alpha Phi Alpha: Consolidation and expansion

 The fraternity's constitution was adopted on December 4, 1906, limiting membership to "Negro male" students and providing that the General Convention of the Fraternity would be created following the establishment of the fourth chapter of Alpha Phi Alpha.
 The preamble states the purpose of Alpha Phi Alpha:

 To promote a perfect union among college men; to aid in and insist upon the personal progress of its members; to further brotherly love and a fraternal spirit within the organization; to discountenance evil; to destroy all prejudices; to preserve the sanctity of the home, the personification of virtue and the chastity of woman.

 Chapters of Alpha Phi Alpha are given Greek-letter names in order of installation into the fraternity.
 No chapter is designated Omega, the last letter of the Greek alphabet and traditionally used for "the end".
 Deceased brothers are considered by brothers to have joined Omega chapter.

 Founders Eugene Kinckle Jones and Nathaniel Allison Murray chartered the second, third, and fourth chapters at Howard University, Virginia Union University, and the University of Toronto, respectively, in December 1907 and January 1908.
 The charter at Howard made it the site of the organization of the first black Greek letter organization for men among historically black colleges.
-The first black Greek letter organization among historically black colleges was Alpha Kappa Alpha Sorority Incorporated, as it was established early in November 1907.
+The first black Greek letter organization among historically black colleges was Alpha Kappa Alpha, as it was established early in November 1907.

 The purpose and objective of the fraternity within the articles of incorporation were declared "educational and for the mutual uplift of its members."
 The fraternity has established the Alpha Phi Alpha Archives at Howard University's Moorland-Spingarn Research Center to preserve the history of the organization.

 The fraternity chartered its first international chapter at the University of Toronto in 1908.
 Chapters have been chartered in London, Frankfurt, Monrovia, the Caribbean, South Africa, and South Korea.